 The drip pan is actually too small for the amount of grease that drips down.
 You can probably dispense with it and put a regular pan or bowl under there to catch the drippings.
 The built-in lighter is easy and convenient to use though.

-This grill is best for those times when you need easy transportation and quick setup but you’ve only got a limited amount of space for grilling.
+This grill is perfect for those times when you need easy transportation and quick setup but you’ve only got a limited amount of space for grilling.

 - Very lightweight